Global coronavirus lockdown measures taken on non-validated data

 Why, then, are the events in northern Italy so dramatic?
 Multiple explanations can be proposed.
 Firstly, one must examine the demographics of the most affected regions.
 Northern Italy has the most elderly population in Europe.
 Almost one-quarter of the population is 65 years or older, a much higher rate than most other Northern European countries.
 It has been deemed inevitable that Covid-19 is far more dangerous for the elderly.

 In Italy, the average age of people who have died is 80+ years.
 Most of these people had other underlying diseases.
 For example, Italy has a strong smoking tradition, which causes high rates of obstructive lung diseases and coronary heart diseases.
-These are all decisive risk factors to cause one to become infected with Covid-19.
+These are all decisive risk factors that can lead to infection with COVID-19.
 One could argue that many of these people would not have had high life expectancy rates without the virus.

 The current trend in the media - and official statistics – is to attribute all the deaths to Covid-19.
 While a more valid interpretation would be: how many people died with Covid-19, and how many by Covid-19?
 How many people in this group would have died of seasonal flu complications?
-This is crucial data to have before concluding.
+This is crucial data to have before reaching a conclusion.

-To make it more delicate: Italy has a relatively low number of Intensive Care (IC) beds compared to countries like Germany, The Netherlands or the UK.
-Every winter, the system runs at full capacity, with 90 to 98% occupancy rates.
+To make matters more delicate, Italy has relatively few Intensive Care (IC) beds compared with countries like Germany, the Netherlands, and the UK.
+Every winter, the system runs at full capacity, with 90-98% occupancy.
 A bit of extra demand makes it relatively easy for the system to collapse.

-These facts must be considered when using Italy as an example of Covid-19's danger and when taking collective measures.
-This could also explain why in many other European countries, the figures are much less dramatic, stabilised and, in some, by now in decline.
+These facts must be considered when using Italy as an example of the dangers of Covid-19 and when taking collective measures.
+This could also explain why, in many other European countries, the figures are much less dramatic, stabilised, and, in some, now in decline.

-Despite these clear facts, the global panic is massive and still being fed by local health institutes, the WHO and - mainstream media.
-There seems to be less attention to a more objective approach and balanced news coverage on the front pages of newspapers and homepages of frequently visited websites.
+Despite these clear facts, the global panic is massive and still being fed by local health institutes, the WHO and mainstream media.
+There seems to be less attention to a more objective approach and to balanced news coverage on the front pages of newspapers and on the homepages of frequently visited websites.
 From a commercial perspective, it makes sense because fear and panic sell.

 Why not have mass media coverage and daily updates on seasonal flu deaths or live coverage of people who die daily in traffic accidents or air pollution?
 Why not go live to hospitals every evening on prime time to report on the more than 10 million people who die of cancer annually?

-China will lift its lockdown measures in the Hubei province in just a few days.
+China will lift its lockdown measures in Hubei province in just a few days.
 In the city of Wuhan, life will return to normal.
-The past weeks have barely seen any new confirmed cases, and all the new claims were brought into the country from Chinese who travelled.
+In recent weeks, there have been a few new confirmed cases, all of which were brought into the country by travellers from China.

 While the rest of the world is in mayhem, China reopens and returns to normal.
 In a friendly gesture, it has offered affected nations massive discounts and speedy delivery of surgical facemasks.
 Out of sight of the rest of the world, the Chinese government and investors are buying large shares in Western companies - now available at bargain prices due to the economic shutdowns and devastating economic consequences.

-As stated in the introduction, the effects of the social and economic shutdowns will be felt for years.
-It is fair to emphasise that the facts never - justified these actions, and it remains to be seen if these measures will have the intended health benefits.
-Other creative and cheaper solutions, like extra protection for vulnerable groups, should have been considered.
+As stated in the introduction, the effects of the social and economic shutdowns will be felt for years to come.
+It is fair to emphasise that the facts never justified these actions, and it remains to be seen if these measures will have the intended health benefits.
+Other creative and cost-effective solutions, such as extra protection for vulnerable groups, should have been considered.

 More people will likely die due to the caused social and economic unrest than were prevented.
-How many people will die because of economic deprivation or commit suicide because they have lost everything they had?
-The longer social distancing, lockdowns and economic shutdowns are observed, civil strife and even wars between nations could erupt.
+How many people will die because of economic deprivation, or commit suicide because they have lost everything they had?
+The longer social distancing, lockdowns, and economic shutdowns persist, the greater the risk of civil strife and even wars between nations.

 One lesson to be learned from this crisis is that the mainstream media has lost its traditional role and that the world is incapable of coping with new and acute health threats.
-Global institutions like the WHO have proven ineffective, counterproductive and have become part of the problems they are meant to solve instead.
+Global institutions like the WHO have proven ineffective and counterproductive, and have become part of the problems they are meant to solve instead.

 This analysis aims to help people make their judgments about what is currently happening in the world.
-Do not overreact when reading the daily death updates and the new infections.
+Do not overreact when reading the daily death toll and new infection updates.
 Consider all the facts and perspectives before buying into fear and participating in collective hysteria.

 Arthur Blok